Audit Report: Senate Summons PTDF Boss over N2bn Land Compensation

 He said the PTDF claimed that it had the federal government’s approval to build its training institute in Kaduna.

-The NCAC boss said his agency’s titles to the land was revoked but that the money earmarked for the compensation was not paid to the NCAC after the site’s demolition.
+The NCAC boss said his agency’s title to the land was revoked but that the money earmarked for the compensation was not paid to the NCAC after the site’s demolition.

 The Senate panel therefore resolved to invite the PTDF management to explain its refusal to pay compensation despite the provision of N2 billion for the initial occupants of the land.

-“PTDF is expected to appear before the Senate Committee on July 19 and defend its decision not to compensate NCAC despite the fact that the N2bn meant for compensation,” it said.
+“PTDF is expected to appear before the Senate Committee on July 19 and defend its decision not to compensate NCAC despite the fact that the N2 billion meant for compensation.